 Now those that already fiddled with Thunderbolt / USB-C know that sometimes it is a bit challenging to get things working on Linux.
 I am running Fedora 32 with the standard GNOME / Wayland setup.

 But in this case I was really surprised on how smooth everything went.
 Plug in the USB-C cable to the T480s and everything worked out-of-the-box!
+The display, charging, sleeping, USB hub, all of it.
 Amazing.

 The native resolution of the monitor (3840 x 1600 px) is excellent to have two windows open side-by-side and there is enough vertical resolution to stack multiple windows.